dhis2/training-docs/content/design_for_data_use/lg_legends.md

 ![color-set](images/legends/color-set.png)

-## Exercise 2 - Review to to use legends in maps
+## Exercise 2 - Review to use legends in maps

 ***Perform this exercise in the DEMONSTRATION system***

-From the EMIS - Primary school dashboard, open the map "Gross Enrolment in LBS, this year"
+“From the Immunization dashboard, open the map “EPI - BCG Coverage by district - last month”

 ![gross-enrolment-dashboard](images/legends/gross-enrolment-dashboard.png)

 While all thematic maps have a legend applied to it, in this case a custom legend has been used to display the indicator data on this map.

-Edit the thematic layer and navigate to the style panel
+Edit the thematic layer and navigate to the style panel.

 ![map-style](images/legends/map-style.png)

-Here we can see the option for "pre-defined color legend" has been selected, along with the legend "EMIS - Gross Enrolment."
+Here we can see the option for “pre-defined color legend” has been selected, along with the legend “EPI coverage.”

 In maps, we can also use automatic colour legends if we want to, which will produce a legend based on the parameters we set.
 Select this option to review it.